 Is your head hurting?
 Mine is.

-Okay, so the polar head groups in the lubrication additive are what clings to the metal surface; they’re attracted to it, and the hydrocarbon chains are what forms the boundary protection (lubrication of, say, piston rings).
+Okay, so the polar head groups in the lubrication additive are what clings to the metal surface; they’re attracted to it, and the hydrocarbon chains are what form the boundary protection (lubrication of, say, piston rings).
 Think of it as wrapping the metal bits in a soft blanket to keep them safe.

-And it gets more interesting because bio-diesel has been identified as an excellent form of diesel-fuel lubrication – better indeed than anything else on the market.
-According to researchers at the School of Engineering and Technology, Central Queensland University.
+And it gets more interesting because bio-diesel has been identified as an excellent form of diesel-fuel lubrication – better indeed than anything else on the market, according to researchers at the School of Engineering and Technology, Central Queensland University.
 “Use of biodiesel with the diesel fuel, especially with the ULSD (ultra-low-sulphur diesel), can serve as a lubricity improver along with the proven qualities of emission and combustion performances one per cent addition of biodiesel can enhance the ULSD’s lubricity by 30 per cent,” the researchers wrote.

 So, essentially, the off-the-shelf lubricant additives you can buy is essentially the same stuff the fuel companies already include in their mixture.
 So, if you want to add one of these commercial lubricants, go right ahead, it certainly won’t hurt your engine…might even help.